coffeeshop13/js-scroll/README.md

 # js-scroll
-unlimited js scroll.
-Just insert it in console and start
+Unlimited js scroll.
+Just insert it in browser console and start

+Latency is 2000 miliseconds by default